python/cpython/Doc/library/xml.dom.rst

 .. method:: NodeList.item(i)

    Return the *i*'th item from the sequence, if there is one, or ``None``.
-The index *i* is not allowed to be less then zero or greater than or equal to the length of the sequence.
+The index *i* is not allowed to be less than zero or greater than or equal to the length of the sequence.